gw-ospo/curioss-patterns/set-up-an-ospo-giving-page.md

 # Forces
 Potential donors and sponsors may not know how to donate directly to the OSPO.

-OSPO staff members have the capacity/availability to collaborate with finance colleagues on a solution.
+OSPO staff members have the capacity to collaborate with finance colleagues on a solution.

 Procurement and payment guidelines allow for once-off or flexible donations directly to the OSPO.